rockymiss/flipthebird/README.md

 Manual testing of all buttons, links, functionality and grammer on the website has been carried out.
 The following was verified by manual testing:

+- Logo
+  - That the logo/name of the game can be clearly seen on the top of the page and is responsive on all screens down to 280px.
+  - That the logo when clicked will return the user to the welcome page.
+- Welcome page
+  - That the Welcome message is clear and responsive on all screens down to 280px wide.
+  - That the How to Play message is clear and responsive on all screens down to 280px wide.
+  - That the user can enter their name into the input field and click submit.
+  - That when the user clicks submit they are directed to the game choice container and the welcome container is not visible anymore.
+- Game Choice Container
+  - That the logo is clearly seen when the game choice container is opened.
+  - That the uswer can see a message with the name they inputted into the welcome page and asking them to choose an option.
+  - That the user can see three buttons.
+  - That the user, when clicking the birds button, is re-directed to the Game Container with bird images and the Game Choice Container is not visible anymore.
+  - That the user, when clicking the feathers button, is re-directed to the Game Container with feather images and the Game Choice Container is not visible anymore.
+  - That the user, when clicking the cartoons button, is re-directed to the Game Container with cartoon images and the Game Choice Container is not visible anymore.
+- Game Container
+  - That after the user clicks the bird button on the game choice container the game container opens along with the details container and the game choice container disappears.
+When the user clicks the images that they are bird images.
+  - That after the user clicks the feather button on the game choice container the game container opens along with the details container and the game choice container disappears.
+When the user clicks the images that they are feather images.
+  - That after the user clicks the cartoon button on the game choice container the game container opens along with the details container and the game choice container disappears.
+When the user clicks the images that they are cartoon images.
+    - Playing the games
+      - When the user clicks a card it flips over.
+      - When the user clicks a second card it flips over and the first card remains.
+      - If the cards match that the two cards remain facing up and the user can choose another card.
+      - That the user cannot click on matched cards that remain facing up to flip them back over.
+      - If the cards do not match that the two unmatched cards flip back over and the user can try again.
+      - That the player loses the game when they have 8 failed attempts to match pairs.
+      - That the player wins the game if they match all of the cards.
+- Details Container
+  - That when the user chooses any of the three games the details container opens and appears above the games container.
+  - That the timer is displayed clearly.
+  - That the number of flips the user has to start the game is 8
+  - That the number of flips left is displayed clearly.
+  - That the timer counts upwards showing the user how long it takes to play the game.
+  - That the lives decrease as the player fails to match a pair of cards.
+  - That when the game is re-started or a different game is chosen the time resets back to zero.
+  - That when the game is re-started or a different game is chosen the flips left resets back to 8.
-- Navigation on all pages:
+  - That the details container is responsive on all screens down to 280px wide.
+- Hard Luck Container
+  - That the hard luck container appears when the player loses and the game container along with the details container disappears.
+  - That the player sees a message saying "Sorry you have lost".
+  - That the player sees a button asking them to play again.
+  - That the game choice container appears when the play again button is clicked and the hard luck container disappears.
-  -
+- Congratulations Container
+  - That the congratulations container appears when the player wins and the game container along with the details container disappears.
+  - That the player sees a message saying "Congratulations you won the game with a time of ...".
+T
+  - That the player sees the correct time it took them to win the game at the end of this message.
+  - That the player sees a button asking them to play again.
+  - That the game choice container appears when the play again button is clicked and the congratulations container disappers.
 - Footer on all pages:
-  -
-- etc
-  -

-Note:
+  - That the footer remains visible no matter what container is visible.

 ### User Testing

-The website was sent to a group of approximately 20 people of all different ages.
+The website was sent to a group of approximately 15 people of all different ages.
 My children 6 and 8 also tested the game and could manage functionality well and really enjoyed it.
 Other users found the game easy to work through but found it hard to win in under 8 flips.
 I didn't change the flip lives because of this as all users kept going back to the game to try to win!
 Some in competition with others.
 I liked this as they kept coming back to it.
+Devices used to test were as follows:

 - Huawei P30
 - IPhone 7s